domino14/aerolith-infra/deploy/kubernetes/README.md

 ### ingress

-We are using the publicly available nginxinc ingress controller.
+Nginx ingress controller installed with helm:

+`helm install stable/nginx-ingress --namespace kube-system --set controller.hostNetwork=true,controller.kind=DaemonSet`

 We do SSL termination in `webolith-ingress.yaml`.
-The controller configs are in `nginx-ingress-rc.yaml`.

 The ingress directs traffic to `webolith` and `nginx-static` services based on the path.